Fault Detection and Monitoring using a Data-Driven Information-Based Strategy: Method, Theory, and Application: Introduction

 \section{Introduction}

 The objective of Prognostics and Health Management (PHM) is to provide methodologies and tools for creating tailored maintenance plans based on the specific characteristics, operations, and degradation scenarios of a given asset \citep{kordestani2019failure}.
 This approach aims to achieve optimal system availability while minimizing costs, representing a comprehensive and efficient strategy for system health management.
-PHM integrates Fault Detection and Isolation (FDI), health management, and prognostic capabilities, including Remaining Useful Life (RUL) prediction, to provide insights into current system conditions \citep{atamuradov2017prognostics}.
+PHM integrates Fault Detection and Isolation (FDI), health management, and prognostic capabilities, including Remaining Useful Life (RUL) prediction \citep{hu2022prognostics}.

 Fault Detection and Isolation (FDI) is primarily concerned with identifying when a fault occurs, understanding its characteristics, and pinpointing its location within a system.
-Degradations are unavoidable phenomena within systems, which can be divided into incipient failures and critical failures.
+System degradations, inevitable over time, lead to incipient or critical failures.
 Incipient failures can be defined as alterations that do not prohibit the system from operating, whereas critical failures occur when degradation levels result in the system not operating as required \cite{song2017integration}.
 As a consequence, the detection of incipient failures is subject to exhaustive study, especially in complex and multivariate systems \cite{abid2021review}, and is of paramount importance because early detection of incipient failures can enable maintenance plans to be created that prevent the occurrence of a critical failure \cite{atamuradov2017prognostics}.